wealthica/vezgo-sdk-js/README.md

 #### vezgo.accounts.getList()

-This method retrieves the list of accounts for an user.
+This method retrieves the list of accounts for a user.

 ```javascript
 const accounts = await vezgo.accounts.getList();